 While walking my camino I am walking from hostel to hostel, or from auberge to auberge.
 Most the Camino routes, and especially the Camino Francés are very well equipped with auberges in almost every city.
 During the high season making a reservation might be recommendable, right now it is not needed.
 So when I start walking I plan, or better said think about, to what city I would like to walk and simply start walking.
 This provides a lot of flexibility to me, when I feel good I can continue or when I feel for it I can stop earlier and have an afternoon off.
 Today for instance for two times I decided to continue ending up in Belorado after 40 km of walking.

-On the photo the auberge in Roncesvalles, which is so far one of the best and newest auberges.
+The auberge in Roncesvalles (the first picture) is so far one of the best and newest auberges.